Resource2024 | Image generated by ChatGPT

 Responding to Suspected Quid Pro Quo Harassment

-Addressing suspicions of Quid Pro Quo harassment thoughtfully and assertively is essential for maintaining a safe and respectful workplace.
+Addressing suspicions of quid pro quo harassment thoughtfully and assertively is essential for maintaining a safe and respectful workplace.

 For Employees: